Sign In to see current Signals.

 Weekly Technical Indicators: [See EFA weekly technical indicators chart]

 Weekly technical indicators are neutral.

-The weekly MACD line is below its signal line since February 2, 2018.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is near its high, but getting smaller.
-It indicates that the current medium-term downtrend is still strong, and momentum is beginning to wane.
+The weekly MACD line is above its signal line since January 25, 2019.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term uptrend is getting stronger.
 Use the following link to access a MACD help.